Tech Tips & Guides

 Enjoyed this comprehensive resource?
 Follow our FaceBook page, Linkedin profile or Instagram account for more expert insights and practical tips on cutting-edge technology.
 Don’t let a faulty keyboard slow you down – contact us to get your laptop back in working order!

-Reviewed and originally published by Esmond Service Centre on February 28, 2022
+Reviewed and published by Esmond Liu, Founder & Lead Technician Trainer at Esmond Service Centre, on February 28, 2022

 Common causes include physical damage, dust buildup, software issues (like outdated drivers or incorrect settings), and internal hardware problems.